-Buccheri specialised in a rather un-Italian form of electronic music, and I'm afraid to say he was never going to be one of the genre's front-runners.
+Francesco Buccheri specialised in a rather un-Italian form of electronic music, but, I'm afraid to say, he was never going to be one of the genre's front-runners.
 It's not that Journey is bad, exactly, just that it isn't particularly good, either.
-The side-long title track is rather bitty and disjointed, sounding more like several shorter tracks nailed together in a rather unharmonious way than one cohesive piece, and much of the side two material doesn't really stand up, especially Jesus Christ, a rather poor attempt at a 'proper song'.
-There are other musicians on the album, including a drummer who crops up here and there, and although he's not credited as such, I presume the occasional vocals are by Buccheri too (both are present and incorrect on the final track).
+The side-long title track is rather bitty and disjointed, sounding more like several shorter tracks nailed together in a rather unharmonious way than one cohesive piece, while much of side two's material doesn't really stand up, especially Jesus Christ, a rather poor attempt at a 'proper song'.
+There are other musicians on the album, including a drummer who crops up here and there, while, although he's not credited as such, I presume the occasional vocals are by Buccheri too (both are present and incorrect on the final track).

 Rescue Me (1974, 34.11) ***½/TRescue Me

 Roy Buchanan is one of those tremendous guitarists whose appeal has never really exceeded 'cult' status; after his earlyish death in 1988, aged forty-eight, he's unlikely to now, sadly.
 His fourth solo album, 1974's Rescue Me, consists of his usual brew of soul and blues, concentrating on the latter, all infused with his truly exceptional Telecaster tone (we're talking about the man who effectively invented the 'pinched harmonic' here).
 If you're of a 'prog or die' disposition, you're probably not going to like this very much, but it does what it does perfectly, better tracks (at least to my ears) including In The Beginning and the slow, mournful blues of Wayfairing Pilgrim [sic] that closes the record.